haam-community/haam-community.github.io/constitution.md

 Any member can propose amendments they wish to see to the Constitution by contacting either the Chair or Vice-Chair.
 Proposed changes will be reviewed by the Steering Committee and voted on by the community during a general meeting.

-Wednesday 14th of February 2024.
+Wednesday, 14th of February 2024.

-Updated on Monday, 5th of June 2025.
+Updated on Thursday, 5th of June 2025.